Safergambling

 Self-Assessment:

 How safe is your gambling?
-National Problem Gambling Helpline (1-800-GAMBLER) have a free and anonymous assessment you can take in order to review your gambling behaviour and check that it’s under control.
+The National Council on Problem Gambling (NCPG) have a free and anonymous assessment you can take in order to review your gambling behaviour and check that it's under control.
 There are 10 short questions that will assess the time you spend gambling, and how it affects your finances, relationships and health.
-Tap the following link to go to the test and check you’re still playing it safe:
+Tap the following link to go to the test and check you're still playing it safe:

 TAKE TEST

-If you have subscribed to emails from Super Free Bets and would like to stop receiving these, you can unsubscribe at any time by scrolling to the bottom of the email and clicking ‘Unsubscribe from future emails’.
+If you have subscribed to emails from Good.Choice Sports and would like to stop receiving these, you can unsubscribe at any time by scrolling to the bottom of the email and clicking 'Unsubscribe from future emails'.

-If you need further assistance unsubscribing from our email updates, you can also contact us at support@superfreebets.com.
+If you need further assistance unsubscribing from our email and/or SMS updates, you can also contact us at support@goodchoicesports.com .

-Please note that as Super Free Bets is purely a deal comparison site, we do not have access to any accounts you may have set up when claiming a deal.
+Please note that as Good.Choice Sports is purely a comparison site, we do not have access to any accounts you may have set up when clicking through to individual sportsbooks.
 In order to make changes to these accounts, please contact the customer service team for the site you signed up to.

 Limit Our Social Media Ads:

 Although we advertise our product on social media, we understand that you may not wish to see gambling-based advertising from us.
-In order to find out how to hide our adverts, please click this link.
+In order to find out how to hide our adverts, please click this link: https://www.facebook.com/help/146952742043748?helpref=related.

 External Support